 I like to use my smartphone's marketplace, which is where you purchase apps.
-In the marketplace's search bar type in "fibromyalgia" and you will get a list of available apps.
-The apps will provide you with a brief synopsis, screenshots of the apps, price and whether there are more in-app purchases, and most importantly – users reviews.
+In the marketplace's search bar type in fibromyalgia and you will get a list of available apps.
+The apps will provide you with a brief synopsis, screenshots of the apps, price and whether there are more in-app purchases, and most importantly, users reviews.
 I like to read a large number of reviews.
-I do read the reviews because research has proven that a large percentage of reviewers do only come onto the Internet only to leave negative reviews.
+I do read the reviews because research has proven that a large percentage of reviewers only come onto the internet to leave negative reviews.

 Most applications do allow you a short period of time to use the apps for free.
-This is a great opportunity for you to use it, get a feel for the app before you decide to purchase.
+This is a great opportunity for you to use it and get a feel for the app before you decide to purchase.